hacickn/Smart-Home-Bilkent-G2C/detailed/PC_USER_INTERFACE_README.md

 > (Until Today)
 To experience the program there are three users in the program

 > Note: After the Java 11, module system came to Java.
-Because we write this code in jdk v1.8.0 we don't use this module system.
-Therefore when you are running program in intelliJ, Please use JDK 1.8(In intelliJ v2020.1, you can download all JDK versions in the intelliJ) .
+Because we have written this code in JDK v1.8.0 we don't use this module system.
+Therefore when you are running program in intelliJ, Please use JDK 1.8(In intelliJ v2020.1, you can download all JDK versions).
 ```
  UserName       Password      User Type
 - david     |    cs102    |    Parent